translate/terminator/docs/features.rst

 Supported file formats
 ++++++++++++++++++++++

-Terminator supports TBX (TermBase eXchange) format, but only part of its features.
+Terminator supports ISO 30042 TermBase eXchange (TBX) format, but only part of its features.
+See :ref:`tbx-conformance` for more details.